Sciance-Inc/core.dashboards_store/README.md

 ## Executing the ETLs
 * The ETLs schould be executed **from** your **css** package/project.
-* Your **css** project schOuld override the configurations defined in the `dbt_project.yml` file of the **core.store** project.
+* Your **css** project schould override the configurations defined in the `dbt_project.yml` file of the **core.store** project.

 # User guidelines
 > How to `install` a new dashboard in my CSS ?

-## How to enable a dahsbord ?
+## How to enable a dahsboard ?

-* To enable the ETL for a dashbaod, the analyst schould update it's **inherited dbt_project** to trigger the computation of the required tables.
+* To enable the ETL for a dahsboard, the analyst schould update it's **inherited dbt_project** to trigger the computation of the required tables.
 Basically the analyst has to :
   * Move the required data from the source server to the analytical one.
     * (For instance, if you want a dashboard related to geobus, you must first move the raw geobus data into the analytical server (don't forget to pseudo-anonymize the data))
   * Activate all the **sources** required by the dashboard
   * Acticate the ETL folder corresponding to the dahsboard I want to compute the data for.

-* The the next section showcases the main datasources used by the dashboards.
+* The next section showcases the main datasources used by the dashboards.

 ## Which dashboards are available ?
 > This section provides a quick overvierw of each ones of the dashboards available in the store.
 Please, refers to the next section for more details about the dashboard you are interested in.